Our policies

 Purpose of using your data

 The Trust processes personal information where you have given your consent, where there is a legitimate interest to do so to fulfil our charitable objectives or where it is necessary to comply with legal or contractual requirements.
+The lawful basis relied upon will depend on the nature of the activity.
 For example:

-- Applicants to the Trust for financial assistance are requested to provide information on their relationship to CGIUKI along with financial details of their household and health conditions of themselves or any dependents (where relevant to the enquiry).
-This information helps to ensure your eligibility for support and to inform the Trust on any additional financial needs.
+Applicants to the Trust for financial assistance are requested to provide information on their relationship to CGIUKI along with financial details of their household and health conditions of themselves or any dependants (where relevant to the enquiry).
+This information helps to ensure your eligibility for support and to inform the Trust of any additional financial needs.

 The Trust has a legitimate interest in retaining and using this personal data as appropriate, to ensure that assistance is only provided to those who have a relationship to CGIUKI and that they have a genuine financial hardship.